SysMednet/SNUG/README.md

 | gene n | ... | ... | ... | ... |
 | ... | ... | ... | ... | ... |

-Notie that the gene ID should be transfered to Entrez ID before input
+Note: Gene IDs should be converted to Entrez ID before running SNUG.

 ### Background network file

-The input network file should be a tab-separated `.txt` file with following informations:
+The input network file should be a tab-separated `.txt` file with the following columns:

 `Entrez1	Entrez2	protein1	protein2	combined_score`